microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/00_Prereqs.md

 1. Download the latest version of the workshop from https://aka.ms/sqlworkshops.
 If you have used git clone to pull down the repo of the workshops, run **git pull** to get the latest version.

-2. Login to your OpenShift cluster by using the URL provided to you for the **openshiftConsoleUrl** in a web browser
+2. Login to your OpenShift cluster by using the URL provided to you for the **openshiftConsoleUrl** in a web browser.

 3. You may get warnings from the web page saying "This site is not secure".
 Click Details and then "Go on to the webpage"